 - 2 Hours of Incredible Stories that bring Tucson History Alive!

 Scott, the tour guide, is passionate about storytelling!
-Experience the captivating historical narratives, intriguing tales, and fascinating tidbits of Tucson’s history on this guided walking tour!
+Experience the historic narratives, captivating tales, and intriguing tidbits of Tucson’s history on this guided walking tour!
 The tour covers Tucson’s establishment in 1775 as a Spanish Colonial Presidio and explores 4,000 years of Native American history.

 Scott, the tour guide, is passionate about storytelling!
-Experience the captivating historical narratives, intriguing tales, and fascinating tidbits of Tucson’s history on this guided walking tour!
+Experience the historic narratives, captivating tales, and intriguing tidbits of Tucson’s history on this guided walking tour!
 The tour covers Tucson’s establishment in 1775 as a Spanish Colonial Presidio and explores 4,000 years of Native American history.

-The tour also visits the historic Pima County Courthouse to learn about the capture of the Dillinger Gang in Tucson in 1934.
+The tour also includes a visit to the historic Pima County Courthouse to learn about the capture of the Dillinger Gang in Tucson in 1934.
 Participants will hear about a famous gunfighter and the intriguing story of Tucson’s first cathedral.

-The tour continues past a historic theatre, a stunning former department store, Tucson’s first skyscraper, and a former luxury hotel, while exploring Tucson’s mid-century shopping scene that gained national recognition!
+The tour continues past a historic theatre, a stunning former department store, Tucson’s first skyscraper, and a former luxury hotel, while sharing stories of Tucson’s mid-century shopping scene that gained national recognition!

 - Tour Participation Risk Acknowledgement and Liability Waiver: By booking this tour, I understand and agree that participation in this Guided Walking Tour involves walking on public sidewalks, crossing streets and entering both public and private buildings and property.
 This guided tour could involve risk of physical injury, illness, death or property loss, and despite safety precautions, the tour operator cannot guarantee safety thereof, as all risks cannot be prevented.
 I understand that any injuries, medical expenses, property loss, or other personal expenditures that result during or from participating in this Tour, are to be borne by the participant, or by their parent or guardian (if participant is a minor), and I agree to release the tour operator and it’s owner and employees of any and all liability.